 - Producing a business plan for a learning channel for a leading regional production company.

-- Assessing the current state of play with the transition to digital broadcasting in 23 countries.
+- Assessing the current state of play with the transition to digital broadcasting by country.

-- Building a PEST and SWOT analysis of AV content piracy across Africa.
+- Building a PEST and SWOT analysis of audiovisual content piracy across Africa.

-- Bullding a strategic plan for a private pay TV operators
+- Bullding a strategic plan for private pay TV operators

-- Identifying the market potential for a DTH FTA and Pay-TV solution.
+- Identifying the market potential for DTH FTA, Pay-TV and VoD solutions.